Anomaly Detection in Blockchain Networks: A Comprehensive Survey: Anomaly Detection in Network Layer of Blockchain

 \subsection{Malicious Forks in Network}

 The simplest definition of fork can be termed as disagreement on choosing the best way forward for the blockchain network, this disagreement usually occurs between multiple miners, which control the computational power of blockchain network~\cite{networklayer03}.
-As a fork results in splitting of blockchain into two separate chains, therefore, there is a strong possibility that a fork can be carried out for both advantageous and malicious purposes~\cite{networklayer04}.
-Some forks can be good for the blockchain network, e.g., division of one organization into two independent organization.
-However, contrary to this, some forks can be forms as a result of purely malicious and adversarial practices, such as selfish mining, etc~\cite{networklayer05}.
-Therefore, it is important to carry out timely prediction of formation of these forks in order to save the network from collapsing.\\ Certain number of works have been carried out in efficient identification and prediction of these forks, and the first work in this regard has been presented by Pontecorvi~\textit{et al.} in~\cite{network06}.
-Authors developed a postulate that malicious requests in the network leads to formation of malicious forks and it also paves path for prospective attacks in the network.
-Therefore, in order to efficiently eradicate these catastrophic conditions, it is important to detect and overcome these malicious requests.
+As a fork results in splitting of blockchain into two separate chains, therefore, there is a strong possibility that a fork can be carried out for both advantageous and malicious purposes~\cite{networklayer04}.\\ A number of works have been carried out in efficient identification and prediction of these forks, \final{one such} work in this regard has been presented by Pontecorvi~\textit{et al.} in~\cite{network06}.
+Authors developed a postulate that malicious requests in the network leads to the formation of malicious forks and it also paves a path for prospective attacks in the network.
+Therefore, in order to efficiently eradicate these catastrophic outcomes, it is important to detect and overcome these malicious requests.
 In order to do so, authors developed a malicious activity detection tool and named it as AdvISE.
-The proposed collects and analyses data of blockchain networks and highlights potential adversarial requests for timely action.
-The extension and further implementation and investigation of this idea has been carried out authors in~\cite{network11}, in which authors developed a thorough anomaly detection and fork leveraging tool for blockchain named it a `BAD’.
-Authors developed a complete framework to tackle anomalies at massive level, and also made the proposed system resilient from eclipse attack.
-Afterwards, authors implemented a thorough testbed, in which they implemented the complete network by using two types of nodes named as full nodes and client nodes.
-From the evaluation, authors ensured that the proposed model detects anomaly efficiently alongside tackling eclipse attack.
-Another interesting work focusing over the use of link-mining tool on the basis of blockchain network anomaly detection has been presented by Agure~\textit{et al.} in~\cite{network09}.
+The \final{proposed tool} collects and analyses data of requests in the blockchain networks and highlights potential adversarial requests for timely action.
+The extension and further implementation and investigation of this idea has been carried out by authors in~\cite{network11}, in which authors developed a thorough anomaly detection and fork leveraging tool for blockchain named it a `BAD’.
+Authors developed a complete framework to tackle anomalies at a massive level, and also made the proposed system resilient from eclipse attack.
+Afterwards, authors implemented a thorough test bed, in which they implemented the complete network by using two types of nodes named as full nodes and client nodes.
+From the evaluation viewpoint, \rev{the authors ensured that the proposed model detects anomalies and occurrences of eclipse attack in the network from analysing transaction patterns.} Another interesting work focusing over the use of link-mining tools on the basis of blockchain network anomaly detection has been presented by Agure~\textit{et al.} in~\cite{network09}.
 The aim of the work is to collect blockchain meta-data in the form of network forks, which are further used to figure out prospective anomalous paths in the network.
-A critical parameter, which is used to aid the experimentation is mutual information (MI), which is used as a measure to ensure efficiency of the proposed model.
+A critical parameter, which is used to aid the experimentation is mutual information (MI), which is used as a measure to ensure efficiency of the proposed model from the perspective of detection and occurrence of anomalies and forks.
+After analysing the current literature, it can be visualized that detection of malicious forks has not been well-studied in the literature and integration of modern machine models is still lacking in this category.
+Therefore, in order to further excel in this domain and to detect the formation of malicious forks in a timely manner, one needs to study their behaviors with the help of modern algorithms, such as CNN, DNN, DQN, etc.